exectails/Mabioned/Documentation/01 General.md

 Area planes, planes, and squares are the part of the area that contains the terrain information.
 To put it another way, the height map and texture information are saved here.
-This part of the region files isn't too well researched yet.
+This part of the region files hasn't been fully researched yet.

 Application Window
 -----------------------------------------------------------------------------